SC34 Electrical Safety

 •

-• 4.1.2 Appoint sufficient and suitably qualified and/or experienced Electrical Authorising Engineers for their Department who have successfully completed training, and ensure that their appointment and scope of responsibility are recorded in theSTFC SHE Directory, which will generate appointments in writing (See Appendix C for training and experience requirements).
+• 4.1.3 Appoint sufficient and suitably qualified and/or experienced Authorising Engineers for their Department who have successfully completed training, and ensure that their appointment and scope of responsibility are recorded in theSTFC SHE Directory, which will generate appointments in writing (See Appendix C for training and experience requirements).
 Where necessary, collaborate with or share such appointments with other Departments.

-4.1.2 Appoint sufficient and suitably qualified and/or experienced Electrical Authorising Engineers for their Department who have successfully completed training, and ensure that their appointment and scope of responsibility are recorded in the STFC SHE Directory, which will generate appointments in writing (See Appendix C for training and experience requirements).
+4.1.3 Appoint sufficient and suitably qualified and/or experienced Electrical Authorising Engineers for their Department who have successfully completed training, and ensure that their appointment and scope of responsibility are recorded in the STFC SHE Directory, which will generate appointments in writing (See Appendix C for training and experience requirements).
 Where necessary, collaborate with or share such appointments with other Departments.

-4.2 Electrical Authorising Engineers shall:
+4.2 Authorising Engineers shall:

 • 4.2.1 Implement, administer, monitor and audit (see Appendix D) the application of this SHE code.